tmthrgd/passit/README.md

 1. `(?P<word>)`: A word from any of the supported wordlists.
 This takes parameters similar to a URL query string (e.g. `x=1&y=2&y=3`), including supporting percent escaping.
 The supported parameters are:
+   - `case` transform the word to a given case ('lower' - default, 'upper' or 'title');
    - `count` generate N multiple words instead of just one;
    - `list` the name of a supported wordlist to use ('orchard:medium', 'orchard:long' - default, 'orchard:alpha, 'orchard:qwerty, 'sts10',